lngr/encrb/README.md

                             Read rsync include patterns from file
       -e EXCLUDEFILE, --exclude-from=EXCLUDEFILE
                             Read rsync exclude patterns from file
-      --do-delete           Do not delete existing remote files that are no longer present locally or have been excluded
+      --no-delete           Do not delete existing remote files that are no longer present locally or have been excluded -P --Port				Port used by rsync (22 default)
+      -t --tmpdir			Define a custom tmp dir where the reverse encfs will be mounted, if not set, the system default temp dir will be used.

 Backing up keyfile and password
 -------------------------------